-A Z-frame, as its name suggests, is designed in the shape of the letter Z. Used for inside mounting, part of the Z sits inside the window, while the other part creates a lip around the window.
-This ensures a clean frame around your window, avoiding any gaps around the window sill.
+A Z-frame, as its name suggests, is designed in the shape of the letter 'Z'.
+Used for inside mounting, part of the Z sits inside the window, while the other part creates a lip around the window.
+This ensures a clean frame around your window, avoiding any light bleed.

 If you have an architrave and are unsure whether you can mount a Z-frame, please send us a photo of your window and we will provide expert advice.